jackiotyu/git-worktree-manager/README.md

 ## Note

-1. External Terminal settings. 外部终端设置
+1. External Terminal settings.
     - When opening an external terminal, you can customize the terminal application to be launched.
 On Windows, you can configure the enabled terminal using `terminal.external.windowsExec`, with similar settings available on other platforms.
-    - 打开外部终端时，可以自定义打开的终端应用。在 windows 上可以通过 `terminal.external.windowsExec` 配置启用的终端，其他平台类似。
     ```json
     {
       "terminal.external.osxExec": "iTerm.app",
       "terminal.external.windowsExec": "C:\\Program Files\\Git\\bin\\bash.exe",
     }
     ```
-2. Prevent unstaged code from the worktree of the same branch from automatically entering the staging area after git pull is executed. 防止在执行 git pull 后，相同分支的worktree未暂存的代码自动进入暂存区
+2. Prevent unstaged code from the worktree of the same branch from automatically entering the staging area after git pull is executed.
     - Add git post-merge script in `your-repo/.git/hook/post-merge`.
-    - 在 `仓库目录/.git/hooks/post-merge` 脚本文件中添加脚本
     ```sh
     #!/bin/bash

     # Get the current directory path (Unix system)
     CURRENT_FOLDER=$(pwd)
-    # Uncomment the following line to enable cygpath on Windows (Cygwin). windows需要去掉下面的注释，启用 crypath 转换路径
+    # Uncomment the following line to enable cygpath on Windows (Cygwin).
     # CURRENT_FOLDER=$(cygpath -w "$(pwd)")

     # Get the current Git branch name
     CURRENT_BRANCH_NAME=$(git rev-parse --abbrev-ref HEAD)

-    # Get the list of all worktrees and process each line. 获取所有 worktree 的列表并逐行处理
+    # Get the list of all worktrees and process each line.
     git worktree list --porcelain | grep "worktree" | while read -r LINE; do
-        # Extract the worktree path. 提取 worktree 路径
+        # Extract the worktree path.
         WORKTREE=$(echo "$LINE" | awk '{print $2}')

-        # Uncomment the following line to enable cygpath on Windows (Cygwin). windows需要去掉下面的注释，启用 crypath 转换路径
+        # Uncomment the following line to enable cygpath on Windows (Cygwin).
         # WORKTREE=$(cygpath -w "$WORKTREE")

-        # If the current directory path matches the worktree path, skip it. 如果当前目录路径与 worktree 路径相同，则跳过
+        # If the current directory path matches the worktree path, skip it.
         if [ "$CURRENT_FOLDER" = "$WORKTREE" ]; then
             continue
         fi

-        # Get the branch name of the target worktree. 获取目标 worktree 的分支名称
+        # Get the branch name of the target worktree.
         TARGET_BRANCH=$(git --work-tree="$WORKTREE" --git-dir="$WORKTREE/.git" rev-parse --abbrev-ref HEAD)

-        # If the target worktree's branch matches the current branch, process it. 如果目标 worktree 的分支与当前分支相同，则进行处理
+        # If the target worktree's branch matches the current branch, process it.
         if [ "$TARGET_BRANCH" = "$CURRENT_BRANCH_NAME" ]; then
             echo "Processing worktree: $WORKTREE on branch: $TARGET_BRANCH"
             git --work-tree="$WORKTREE" --git-dir="$WORKTREE/.git" reset --merge HEAD